 Washington’s 34 CTCs have shared back-office administrative systems for 30 years, but the software and functionality is both limited and outdated.
 That’s why CTCs are seeking a new and more flexible information system to meet business and educational needs now and into the future.

-Three pilot colleges (FirstLink colleges) have migrated and are continuing to optimize the system’s functionality, to be followed by Wave 1, Wave 2 and so on.
+Three pilot colleges (FirstLink colleges) have migrated and are continuing to optimize the system’s functionality, to be followed by groups of other colleges in staggered phases.
 Colleges in the FirstLink group went live with ctcLink in August 2015 (Spokane, Spokane Falls and Tacoma).
 As with any project of this size, the exact timelines are somewhat fluid, with frequent review and monitoring.

 The Highline College ctcLink project team is keeping a close eye on project progress and will communicate timelines for various activities as they become clearer.
-At this time, it is expected that Highline will be included in Wave 2 or a subsequent wave.
+At this time, it is expected that Highline will be in the deployment group set to go live in October 2020.

-While the larger project is technically being managed by the SBCTC and our implementation begin date has not yet been set, we have a good deal of work that can and should be done now in order to prepare us and set the stage for a successful transition at Highline.
+While the larger project is technically being managed by the SBCTC, we have a good deal of work that can and should be done now in order to prepare us and set the stage for a successful transition at Highline.